-What Is The Economic Impact Of Hard Brexit vs. Soft Brexit
+What Is The Economic Impact Of Hard Brexit vs. Soft Brexit?

 When British voters voted on the “Brexit” option in a June 2016 referendum, it was understood that it meant the nation was leaving its membership in the European Union.
 But ever since the measure was approved by a 53% to 47% margin during that vote, debate has arisen over exactly what the idea of “exiting” the European Union actually will entail.

 Voices from all sides are engaged in negotiating the terms of an eventual exit.
 Will it be a “soft Brexit,” which would imply a continuation of some trade, immigration and close cultural linkages with continental Europe?
-Or will it be a “hard Brexit,” which would mean complete separation from the EU and a return to an arrangement that existed before Britain’s entrance into the organization?
+Or will it be a “hard Brexit,” which would mean complete separation from the EU and a return to an arrangement that existed before Britain’s entrance into the organisation?

 Brexit may represent the will of a majority of British voters, but the road to actually achieving it from the EU is rife with complications.

-Britain joined the European Economic Community (EEC) in 1975 after earlier decisions to stay out of the organization, which had formed in the 1950s during the reconstruction of Europe after World War II.1)Retrieved 03 December 2016 http://time.com/4381184/uk-brexit-european-union-referendum-cameron/
+Britain joined the European Economic Community (EEC) in 1975 after earlier decisions to stay out of the organisation, which had formed in the 1950s during the reconstruction of Europe after World War II.1)Retrieved 03 December 2016 http://time.com/4381184/uk-brexit-european-union-referendum-cameron/

 In 1993, with the Maastricht Treaty, the EEC became known as the EU.
-Despite calls to opt out of the organization, the U.K. initially decided not to do so.
+Despite calls to opt out of the organisation, the U.K. initially decided not to do so.
 However, the country did resist some features of the membership, including adoption of the euro currency and participating in the Schengen area, which allows free flow of individuals without strict passport controls.2)Retrieved 03 December 2016 http://time.com/4381184/uk-brexit-european-union-referendum-cameron/

-In 2009, the EU formalized Article 50 that would allow members to opt out of EU membership if they chose to do so.
+In 2009, the EU formalised Article 50 that would allow members to opt out of EU membership if they chose to do so.
 Although the British government didn’t initially make use of the rule, former Prime Minister David Cameron following his re-election in 2012 made good on a campaign promise saying he would put the matter up for vote in a referendum.
 That set the stage for the referendum vote of June 2016.3)Retrieved 03 December 2016 http://time.com/4381184/uk-brexit-european-union-referendum-cameron/

 Triggering Article 50